Altruist: Argumentative Explanations through Local Interpretations of Predictive Models: Introduction

-IML and argumentation meet the same goal of persuading someone to accept the validity of a decision.
-There are works combining explanation and argumentation towards interactive dialogues~\cite{bex2016combining}, but in a theoretical and abstracted way.
-Whether the explanations are arguments or not is a matter of debate in the philosophy of science.
-An interesting view discriminates between the arguments and the explanations, provided that the arguments are used to justify something in doubt, while the explanations are used to express an interpretation of something that is incomprehensible~\cite{bex2016combining}.
+Argumentation concerns the study of how conclusions can be reached through a logical chain of reasoning, that is, claims based, soundly or not, on premises~\cite{argBook}.
+Based on this concept, different kinds of Argumentation Frameworks ($AF$) have been designed.
+IML and argumentation share the same goal of persuading someone to accept the validity of a decision.
+Many approaches that combine explanation and argumentation towards interactive dialogues, do so in a theoretical way.
+Whether explanations are arguments or not is a matter of debate in the philosophy of science.
+An interesting view discriminates between arguments and explanations, provided that arguments are used to justify something in doubt, while explanations are used to express an interpretation of something that is incomprehensible~\cite{bex2016combining}.

-That being said, several of the techniques used to acquire interpretations from ML models are approximations of the real interpretation, which is probably completely unknown.
-Therefore, the validity of them is questionable.
-This paper introduces the ``Altruist'' (Argumentative expLanaTions thRoUgh local InterpretationS of predicTive models) method for transforming FI interpretations of ML models into insightful and validated explanations using argumentation based on classical logic~\cite{Besnard2009}.
-Altruist provides the local maximum truthful interpretation, as well as reasons for the truthfulness justification, and can be used as an easy-to-choose tool between $X$ number of different interpretation techniques based on a few specific criteria.
-The horsepower of the Altruist is showcased in Section~\ref{s:exp}.
+Several techniques used to acquire interpretations from ML models are approximations of the real interpretation, which is unknown.
+Therefore, their validity is questionable.
+This paper introduces {\em Altruist}; a preliminary method for transforming FI interpretations of ML models into insightful and valid explanations using argumentation based on classical logic.
+Altruist extracts the local maximum truthful part of an interpretation, providing reasons for the truthfulness justification.
+Given multiple interpretations, Altruist can work as a meta-explanation technique, as well as a tool to easily choose between $X$ number of different interpretation techniques.
+Argumentation works as an explanation to this whole process.
+Altruist's power in recognising untruthful parts of interpretations and usefulness as a meta-explanation technique is demonstrated through experimentation on ML models trained on tabular data.
 Altruist has innate virtues such as truthfulness, transparency and user-friendliness that characterise it as an apt tool for the XAI community.